Jesus0204/ElvenGrammar/README.md

     Here the plural is formed by just adding **li** at the end of the word.
 For example _lasse_ turns into _lasseli_.

 ## Models
 The model that will be used is a grammar which can create and validate the plurals that are created in a sentence.
-But before generating the grammar, here are thw words with the translations that will be used:
+But before generating the grammar, here are the words with the translations that will be used:

 ### Nouns
 * `lasse:` leaf